shahad-hassan19/Behavioral-Training-ERP-System/README.md

 The defined scope for BTS has been **fully completed**.
 All planned modules — client management, appointments, staff, insurance billing, payroll, and role-based dashboards — have been built and delivered.

-Future improvements may include:
-- Real-time notifications for appointment or claim status changes
-- Reporting and analytics dashboards with data visualizations
-- Mobile-responsive enhancements for field staff usage

 ---